D2KLab/semantic-trails/README.md

 The script `download_categories.py` was used to download the identifiers of such categories from Foursquare, as well as their translations in English, French, and Italian.
 The obtained categories are listed in the file `categories.csv`.
 If necessary, it can be updated by running `python download_categories.py`.

 The result of the mapping process is available in the `mapping.csv` file.
-The first column represents the Foursquare category identifier, the second one its English translation, while the third one the corresponding Schema URI.
+The first column represents the Foursquare category identifier, the second one its English translation, while the third one the corresponding Schema.org URI.
 This file also contains some category names that were previously used by Foursquare, which we merged with the current identifier.
 The `mapping.csv` file will be exploited by the `create_std.py` script.

 ## Datasets